Michael Waldman (economist)

-Michael Waldman is an American economist, academic and researcher.
+Michael Waldman (born May 12, 1955) is an American economist, academic and researcher.
 He is the Charles H. Dyson Professor in Management and Professor of Economics at Cornell University’s Samuel Curtis Johnson Graduate School of Management.

 Waldman has conducted research in applied microeconomic theory, specializing in industrial organization, labor economics, and organizational economics.
 His work has been focused on learning and signaling in labor markets, the operation of durable goods markets, and the strategic use of tying and bundling in product markets.

 Education

-Waldman completed his Bachelor of Science in Economics from the Massachusetts Institute of Technology in 1977 and his Doctorate studies in Economics from the University of Pennsylvania in 1982.
+Waldman completed his Bachelor of Science in economics from the Massachusetts Institute of Technology in 1977 and his Doctorate studies in economics from the University of Pennsylvania in 1982.

 Career

-Waldman completed his post-doctoral fellowship from the University of California, Los Angeles before being appointed by the University as an Assistant Professor of Economics in 1983.
-He was promoted to Associate Professor in 1989.
-In 1991, Waldman joined the Johnson Graduate School of Management at Cornell University as a Professor of Economics and in 1997, he became the Charles H. Dyson Professor in Management at the University.
+Waldman completed his post-doctoral fellowship from the University of California, Los Angeles before being appointed by the university as an assistant professor of economics in 1983.
+He was promoted to associate professor in 1989.
+In 1991, Waldman joined the Johnson Graduate School of Management at Cornell University as a professor of Economics and in 1997, he became the Charles H. Dyson Professor in Management at the university.

-Waldman was appointed as Visiting Professor of Economics and the John M. Olin Visiting Professor at the Graduate School of Business and the George J. Stigler Center for the Study of the Economy and the State from 1997 till 1999.
+Waldman was appointed as visiting professor of Economics and the John M. Olin Visiting professor at the Graduate School of Business and the George J. Stigler Center for the Study of the Economy and the State from 1997 till 1999.

 Waldman directed the Institute for the Advancement of Economics at Cornell University from 2008 till 2012.
 He served as a Co-Editor at the Journal of Economic Perspectives from 2000 till 2006, Associate Editor at the Quarterly Journal of Economics from 2000 till 2014, and as an Editor for the Journal of Labor Economics from 2009 till 2019.